yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 You might be thinking, "But starting from scratch would be difficult, wouldn't it?"

-Don't worry.
 This is not starting from zero.
 We provide a complete package.

 **There are three things we can provide.**